• Adriana Varejão, Olho carnívoro

 Adriana Varejão - Carbono Galeria

-Adriana Varejao
+Adriana Varejão

 b.
 1964, Rio de Janeiro (RJ), Brazil | Lives and works in Rio de Janeiro (RJ), Brazil.

-His work is present in the collections of the Inhotim Institute, Brumadinho, Minas Gerais (permanent pavilion); Pinacoteca do Estado de São Paulo; São Paulo Museum of Art (MASP); Rio de Janeiro Museum of Modern Art (MAM RJ); Rio Art Museum (MAR); TATE (London); Cartier Foundation (Paris), La Caixa Foundation (Barcelona); Stedelijk Museum (Amsterdam); Serralves Foundation, Porto; Sintra Museum of Modern Art, (Portugal); The Metropolitan Museum; Solomon R. Guggenheim (New York), Museum of Contemporary Art San Diego, LA; Dallas Museum of Art, Texas (USA); Hara Museum, Tokyo (Japan).
+His work is present in the collections of the Inhotim Institute, Brumadinho, Minas Gerais (permanent pavilion); Pinacoteca do Estado de São Paulo; Museu de Arte de São Paulo (MASP); Museu de Arte Moderna do Rio de Janeiro (MAM RJ); Museu de Arte do Rio (MAR); TATE (London); Cartier Foundation (Paris); La Caixa Foundation (Barcelona); Stedelijk Museum (Amsterdam); Serralves Foundation, Porto; Museum of Modern Art of Sintra (Portugal); The Metropolitan Museum; Solomon R. Guggenheim (New York); Museum of Contemporary Art San Diego, LA; Dallas Museum of Art, Texas (USA); Hara Museum, Tokyo (Japan).

 Representative galleries